-WASHINGTON (AP) — Interest rates on short-term Treasury bills were mixed in Monday’s auction with rates on three-month bills declining, while rates on six-month bills rose to their highest level in more than six years.
+WASHINGTON (AP) — Interest rates on short-term Treasury bills were mixed in Tuesday’s auction, with rates on three-month bills declining, while rates on six-month bills rose to their highest level in more than eight years.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged down to 0.49 percent last week from 0.50 percent the previous week.
+Separately, the Federal Reserve said Tuesday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, stood at 0.82 percent on Monday, down slightly from 0.84 percent on Feb.
+14.

 Copyright © The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 - Telecommuting: 5 tips to make it work for employers and employees

 - See how top CFOs feel about economic growth in the Valley

 - Migraine myths that keep patients from effective treatments

 - Here’s why Gaydos went tankless with his water heater